subho58/shopping-cart/readme.md

 # Shopping Cart

-A simple JS project on shopping cart
+A simple JS project on shopping cart helloooo